Katrina Woodrow Digestive Health

 Method:

-Make fish stock from shells of seafood to be used with added fish stock cubes to taste.
-I usually end up with far more stock left than the recipe calls for but I add it and then reduce it down in the pan.
+Make fish stock from shells of seafood to be used, with added fish stock cubes to taste.
+I usually end up with about 2 litres of stock

 Heat pan, add butter and melt.
 Add white wine, fish stock, cocktail sauce, celery seed, Worcestershire sauce, paprika, Tabasco, lemon juice, salt and pepper, and reduce.
-Add cornflour to thicken.
+Add cornflour to thicken and allow this to cook for five minutes or so.

 Add seafood and bring to gentle boil then add double cream and bring back to boil for approximately 1 minute.